A/B Testing: What traffic volumes do you need for reliable results?

 The confidence level for which an effect will be detected even though it doesn’t exist (P4)

-This parameter represents the percentage of chances that a false positive will be detected (see our article: A/A test: how do they work? ); in other words, this is the percentage chance of detecting an effect which doesn’t exist in reality.
+This parameter represents the percentage of chances that a false positive, especially in A/A tests will be detected.
+In other words, this is the percentage chance of detecting an effect which doesn’t exist in reality.
 The standard value recommended for this parameter is 5%, which means that you are giving yourselves one chance in 20 that the detected effect will be false.

 To ensure the reliability of your test, you have to increase the confidence level for which an effect will be detected (P3) and decrease the level for detected a false positive (P4).
 Conversely, if you decrease P3 and increase P4, the number of visits required for your test will be lower, and the results will be less reliable.